ldonoso/full-stack-course/full-stack-course.md

 - If the username and the password are correct, the server generates a *token* which somehow identifies the logged in user.

-  - The token is signed digitally, making it impossible to falsify (with cryptographic means)
+  - The token is signed digitally, making it impossible to falsify

 - The backend responds with a status code indicating the operation was successful, and returns the token with the response.